Email vs. Phone vs. In-Person Meeting? Four Viewpoints

 I’ve found that emails, phone calls and face-to-face meetings all can help you start or continue conversations but they won’t do the hard work of building relationships for you.

 Today’s prospects have a general lack of trust and they simply don’t want to be sold.
-They are weary of pitches, hype, pushy sales people and manipulative marketing tactics.
+They are wary of pitches, hype, pushy salespeople and manipulative marketing tactics.
 They are time constrained and too busy to think.
 So what do they do with most of our sales and marketing messages)?
 They simply ignore them.